Habitat, feeding, distribution, anatomy, evolution, reproduction and all the information about hippopotamuses.

 The Hippo, short for Hippopotamus, is as unique-looking creature, as it is interesting.
 Hippos have a very large body that looks like a barrel, but also have very large teeth and mouths.
 It seems strange that such short and stubby legs can carry such a large creature around, but it works very well for the hippos.

-It is very large and often stays to itself.
-The males are larger than the females.
+The male hippos are larger than the females.
 Size often depends on location too.
 They can range from 1 ½ tons to 3 tons though so they are extremely heavy regardless of which end they fall into.

-However, it can also be extremely aggressive so you want to keep your distance.
-Other names already know that this is a risky animal to irritate.
+However, hippos can also be extremely aggressive so you may want to keep your distance.
+Other animals already know that this is a risky animal to irritate.
 Humans need to be well aware of that fact, especially when they are in the wild where these animals live.
-The live in groups that can have as many as thirty members in it.
+They live in groups that can have as many as thirty members in it.